-- Policy 4.1: Coordinate with the Regional Task Force on Homelessness of Imperial County, and otheragencies, for needs assessment and resource allocation. - Policy 4.2: Offer housing assistance to homeless individuals using a continuum of caremodel to address issues related to homelessness (e.g. emergency, transitional, and permanent housing linked with case management, employment, health and mental health, substance abuse, etc.).
+- Policy 4.1: Coordinate with the Regional Task Force on Homelessness of Imperial CountySan Diego Regional Task Force for the Homeless, and other agencies, for needs assessment and resource allocation. - Policy 4.2: Offer housing assistance to homeless individuals using a continuum of caremodel to address issues related to homelessness (e.g. emergency, transitional, and permanent housing linked with case management, employment, health and mental health, substance abuse, etc.).

-Policy 4.3: Continue to facilitate the development of housing for persons with disabilities and other specials needs through affordable housing development.

-Policy 4.4: Monitor policies, standards, and regulations in regard to housing for the homeless on a continual basis through the Homeless Prevention Program.

-Policy 4.5: Further educate and expand safe and healthy housing to all vulnerable groups and help foster the City's commitment to environmental justice.

-Policy 4.6: Encourage the development of transitional and supportive housing by reviewing and amending the zoning ordinance for "Transitional and Supportive Housing".
+- Policy 4.3: Continue to facilitate the development of housing for persons with disabilities and other specials needs through affordable housing development. - Policy 4.4: Monitor policies, standards, and regulations in regard to housing for the homeless on a continual basis through the Homeless Prevention Program. - Policy 4.5: Further educate and expand safe and healthy housing to all vulnerable groups and help foster the City's commitment to environmental justice. - Policy 4.6: Encourage the development of transitional and supportive housing by reviewing and amending the zoning ordinance for "Transitional and Supportive Housing".